oneops/oneops-training/includes/user-1-beginner-2-motivation.md

 ## Cloud Provider

-Either commercial company
+Either commercial company like

-- Amazon
-- Microsoft
-- Google
-- Rackspace
-- Others
+Alibaba, Amazon, Microsoft, Oracle, Rackspace or others

-Or your own provider using
+Or your own datacenter and installation using

 - OpenStack
 - Apache Cloudstack